zultron/mk-builder/mkdeploy/README.md

 keys will be generated at `./run.sh init`.
 Do not create a passphrase or signatures cannot run automatically.

-Edit `get-ppa.sh`:

-- Update `CODENAMES`
-- Update `UPDATES[<codename>]` for each distro; the words in these strings refer to `reprepro` update configurations in `reprepro-templates/tmpl.updates-<word>`
-- Update the `reprepro` configurations in the `reprepro-templates` directory
-  - `tmpl.updates-*` configure `reprepro` to mirror other APT repositories
-  - `tmpl.distributions` configures `reprepro` to build the destination APT repository
+Edit the files in `reprepro-templates`, and edit the top of `get-ppa.sh`.
+See the `reprepro(1)` man-page for details.
+The strings like `@WHEEZY_MANUAL_UPDATES@` will be replaced with the corresponding shell variables when the manual update argument is supplied, as in `./run.sh repo -m`.

 # APT repo management

-The repo is initialized when the container is initialied, and the container will periodically run updates.
+The repo is initialized when the container is initialized, and the container will periodically run updates.
 Mostly there should be no maintenance.

 Some utilities are available for dumping the package signing key, listing packages, etc.  Run `./run.sh repo` for usage.
+Example:

-For example, to list packages in the `wheezy` distro:
+List packages in the `wheezy` distro:

     ./run.sh repo -c wheezy -l

+List updates not yet pulled into the repo:

+    ./run.sh repo -u

+Pull all updates into repo, including "manual" updates:

+    ./run.sh repo -m -U